IdoBn/school_node_demo/README.md

 school demo
 ================
-This is a node.js and express.js built for a presentation I gave at school
+This is a node.js and express.js project built for a presentation I gave at school